 The Hollywood Walk of Fame is a registered historic landmark (Los Angeles Historic-Cultural Monument #194).
 Some of the celebrities who have been recognized with stars on the Walk of Fame have gone on to be involved in controversy, or even criminal activity, leading to calls for their removal.
 The late Johnny Grant, who chaired the Walk of Fame Committee for many years had this to say on the subject: “Stars are awarded for professional achievement to the world of entertainment and contributions to the community.
 A celebrity’s politics, philosophy, irrational behavior, outrageous remarks or anything like that have never been cause to remove a Walk of Fame star.”

-Here are a few fun details I came across when researching the Hollywood Walk of Fame.
+Here are a few fun details about the Hollywood Walk of Fame.

 - There are 2 stars for Michael Jackson on the Walk of Fame.
 The one at 1541 Vine Street is for LA radio talk show host Michael Jackson.
 Michael Jackson the recording artist has a star at 6927 Hollywood Blvd in front of the Chinese Theatre.
 Interestingly, they were both inducted in 1984.